singinwhale/Tentacle/Source/Tentacle/README.md

 ```

 It is recommended to link the Player Controller to the Local Player and to the World.
-It is furthermore recommended to link the Pawn to the Player Controller.
+If your game never repossesses the Pawn then you can also parent the Pawn to the Player Controller.
 See the [ExamplePlayerController](../TentacleTests/Private/Examples/ExamplePlayerController.cpp) for a reference implementation.

 With the structure implemented by the example player controller, it looks like so: